Dr Emma Ravichandran BDS.MFDS recently spoke to The Lady Magazine regarding the rise of tweakments (non-invasive cosmetic procedures).

 Cosmetic surgery is big business in the UK – worth an estimated £3 billion a year, according to research.
 By far the most popular treatments are non-surgical procedures – also known as non-invasive – which account for nine out of ten of all cosmetic processes.

-Among the most popular are Botox and filler injections – temporary treatment for the face and body that can last weeks, month or even a couple of years.
+Among the most popular are Anti-wrinkle and filler injections – temporary treatment for the face and body that can last weeks, month or even a couple of years.
 They are cheaper, safer and more subtle than conventional facelifts – which is why some fans like calling them ‘tweakments’ rather than non-surgical.

 Dr Emma Ravichandran is joing owner of the Clinetix clinic in Glasgow.
 She recommends you do your homework – and don’t be fooled by glamourous adverts and luxurious clinics.
 “Try to get recommendation from people who have had treatments – look at the work of the practitoner – not just the clinic,’ she says.
 Make sure you are given a full consultation and medical questionnaire before you sign on the dotted line; if you have any doubts, don’t do it.”